National Nathusius' Pipistrelle Project

 1. Identify hotspots of Nathusius' pipistrelle activity using acoustic bat detector surveys.
 Many Nathusius' pipistrelle hotspots have already been identified by BCT's earlier Nathusius' Pipistrelle Survey which ran from 2009-2014.

-2. Using harp traps and acoustic lures in activity hotspots, trap individuals under licence and ascertain their breeding status, collect a dropping, a fur sample and, if an experienced bat ringer is part of the project team, ring each individual.
+2. Using harp traps and acoustic lures in activity hotspots, trap individuals under licence and ascertain their breeding status, and, if an experienced bat ringer is part of the project team, ring each individual.

 3. If females are captured in the pre-breeding period, undertake radio tracking to locate potential maternity roosts.

-This project is open to all groups.
+This project is open to all bat groups.
 Different aspects of the project can be undertaken depending on the experience and equipment available within the group.
-For further information please contact Philip at email@example.com
+For further information please contact Abby Packham on firstname.lastname@example.org.

 Key results so far